What We Believe

 and the Lord Jesus Christ.

 This collection of beliefs is designed to convey an understanding of what we believe about God and how He has chosen to reveal Himself in the Scriptures.
 We govern our lives according to God and His holy Word.
-These Truths are not based upon our own personal feelings, bents and/or desires.
+These Truths are not based upon our own personal feelings, bents, and/or desires.
 With our finite understanding, we seek to stay open to how God grows us in His Word.

 The Primary Issues.

 First, we believe in the Triune Godhead as God has so marvelously, wonderfully, and carefully lain out through all of Scripture.
 Some have confused this as modalism which we do not believe is an accurate depiction of God.
 Instead, the Triune Godhead is comprised of three distinct persons in One; God the Father, God the Son, and God the Holy Spirit, Who are co-eternal, co-existing, and co-equal in glory, and majesty; Who function in one entity.
-The triune God is equal in substance, authority, and power; subordinate only in purpose of function.
+The triune God is equal in substance, authority, and power, subordinate only in purpose of function.
 (Deuteronomy 6:4; John 15:26; 1 Peter 1:2)

 We also believe that Jesus Christ is the true Son of the living God.
 He is God the Son and in Him dwells all the fullness of the Godhead bodily (Colossians 2:9).
 The Scriptures are clear that He was born of Mary; a virgin, by the power of the Holy Spirit (Luke 1:35).
-This was important because had He been born of the seed of man; His seed would have been tainted with man’s sinful nature disqualifying Him as the perfect sacrificial Lamb.
+This is important because had He been born of the seed of man; His seed would have been tainted with man’s sinful nature disqualifying Him as the perfect sacrificial Lamb.
 Because His conception was facilitated through the power of the Holy Spirit, He is qualified to be the perfect and sinless sacrificial Lamb for all of mankind.
-Because of the depth of our sin, there is no other way to salvation except through the shed blood of Jesus Christ.
+Because of the depth of our sin, there is no other way to salvation except through the shed blood of Jesus Christ (John 14:6).
 We also believe in His bodily resurrection, in His ascension into heaven, and that He is the head of the Church, the Lord of the individual believer, the High Priest, and the Advocate for all mankind.
-(1 Corinthians 15:12-20; I Peter 3:22; Hebrews 8:1; 1 John 2:1-2; Colossians 2:9; Acts 4:12; John 1:1-4&14)
+(1 Corinthians 15:12-20; 1 Peter 3:22; Hebrews 8:1; 1 John 2:1-2; Colossians 2:9; Acts 4:12; John 1:1-4&14)

 The Bible is the inspired, infallible, and inerrant Word of God.
 It is His revelation to man and the sole guide of faith and conduct.
-The Bible is superior to conscience and reason, but not contrary to reason by the direction of the Holy Spirit of Truth (2 Timothy 3:15-17; 2 Peter 1: 19-21; 1 Peter 1:20-22).
+The Bible is superior to conscience and reason, but not contrary to reason by the direction of the Holy Spirit of Truth (2 Timothy 3:15-17; 2 Peter 1:19-21; 1 Peter 1:20-22).

-We believe that the Bible is very clear of the existence of Satan (Job 1:6-12), his goal for every believer (John 10:10), and the power he has to influence us to sin (Ephesians 2:2, Acts 5:3).
+We believe that the Bible is very clear of the existence of Satan (Job 1:6-12), his goal for every believer (John 10:10), and the power he abuses to influence us to sin (Ephesians 2:2, Acts 5:3).
 Those who have not accepted the redemptive work of Jesus Christ will suffer eternal separation from God.
-The devil and his angels, the beast and the false prophet, and anyone whose name is not found written in the Book of Life, shall be consigned to everlasting punishment.
+The devil and his fallen angels, the beast and the false prophet, and anyone whose name is not found written in the Book of Life, shall be consigned to everlasting punishment.
 This is the second death, the lake of fire (Revelation 19:20; 20:10-15).

 We believe that the Bible teaches two sacraments in which every believer should participate.
 These sacraments are not necessary for salvation, but they have been commanded by the Son to perform for all who have been saved.
 The first of these sacraments is baptism.
 Although we do not believe that baptism is essential for salvation (Luke 23:35-43), we do believe that baptism is commanded in the Scriptures for all who have repented and believe on Christ as their Savior and Lord.
-Baptism by immersion is how Jesus Christ was baptized and we should follow His example.
+Baptism by immersion is how Jesus Christ was baptized, and we should follow His example.
 Baptism is how believers declare that they have died to their former way of life and have been raised with Christ to walk in the newness of life (Matthew 28:19; Acts 10:47; Romans 6:3-5).

 The second sacrament for every believer is that of communion.
 We believe what the Bible teaches about the bread being symbolic of the body of our Lord and Savior Jesus Christ and the cup represents His shed blood.
 A man should examine himself before he partakes in this very serious and holy act.
 We believe that this should be practiced regularly as a consistent reminder of Jesus Christ’s sacrificial and sufficient work on the cross (1 Corinthians 11:24-25, 28; John 6:52-58).